How to Patch a Trampoline Mat Hole (DIY Guide)

 Prices are often reasonable, but it’s best to ask around for different quotes if you feel that the first quote is a bit expensive.

-Prevention is always best, though, so make sure to be strict with the trampoline’s weight limits, keep unwanted materials off the mat, clean the mat regularly, and keep the trampoline inside during cold winter months.
+Prevention is always the best approach, so be sure to stick to the trampoline’s weight limits, keep the mat free of debris, clean it regularly, and store the trampoline indoors during harsh winter months.

-Also, always be prepared for bad weather with strong winds, as you don’t want your trampoline damaged.
-Read my guide to securing a trampoline with tips to prevent your trampoline from blowing away.
+Finally, always stay prepared for bad weather with strong winds.
+To protect your trampoline, check out my guide on securing a trampoline to keep it from blowing away.

 Thomas Dunnett